prl-mushr/mushr-website/content/tutorials/mujoco.md

 </node>
 {{< / highlight >}}

-The model XML file contains mainly MuJoCo constants.
-To add a car to the simulation, use an "include" tag with the path from the `models` directory:
+The model XML file contains MuJoCo constants that define the bodies and actuator parameters for the simulate car.
+To add a car to the simulation, use an
+"include" tag with the path from the `models` directory:
 {{< highlight xml >}}
 <include file="cars/pusher_car/buddy.xml"/>
 {{< / highlight >}}

-The configuration YAML file is a straightfoward list of the simulation objects.
+The configuration YAML file is a list of bodies and cars whose position will be published to different topics.
 The MuSHR vehicles are listed under "cars" while other objects are listed under "bodies".
 In this simulation, the car `buddy` receives the control, pose, and initpose messages on the `controls`, `pose`, and `initialpose` ROS topics:
 {{< highlight xml >}}
 cars:
 - name: buddy